 This rotation affords the student the opportunity to spend four weeks focused on a particular subspecialty of pathology or a pathology-based research elective.
-The department has subspecialists in dermatopathology, neuropathology, renal pathology, breast and hepatic pathology.
+The department has subspecialists in dermatopathology, neuropathology, renal pathology, breast pathology and hepatic pathology.
 The rotation consists of daily interpretation of subspecialty biopsies, participation in subspecialty conferences, slide set study, and assigned readings.
 Students participate in their own learning by setting their rotation objectives with faculty at the start of their elective and following through with a schedule of clinical, laboratory and core lecture conferences.
 Students will need to obtain the appropriate staff members' permission for the rotation as follows: dermatopathology (Garth Fraga); neuropathology (Kathy Newell); renal pathology (Timothy Fields); breast pathology (Fang Fan); hepatic pathology (Maura O'Neil).
 Prerequisite: Completion of the core clinical clerkships and permission of the faculty.
-LEC.